Dieter Nuhr: Career

-Nuhr is one of the most successful cabaret artists in Germany, with more than 200.000 viewers per year.
-Nuhr is regarded as a mediator between classical comedy and intelligent Stand-up comedy.
-In his work, he gives a critical glance to social behaviour in society and media, often satirising relationships and families.
-Nuhr has also been known to caricature the typical German know-it-all.
-A typical example is his famous saying that is frequently quoted in forums and newsgroups due to its very provocative nature: "Wenn man keine Ahnung hat: Einfach mal Fresse halten", which translates to, "If you have no idea: just keep your mouth shut for once."
 His performance "Ich bin's Nuhr" was visited by approximately half a million people.
 After presenting a humorous review of the year's events in 2004, he has been broadcast on ZDF with a similar TV show at the end of every following year.
 Nuhr presented the German comedy award for the first time on 24 October 2008 and did so over the course of the following five years.
 Since 3 October 2009 his four-part comedy series has been shown live on ZDF on four Tuesday evenings.

 In 2009, Nuhr was asked whether he would like to participate in the album "A Tribute to Die Fantastischen Vier" for the 20th anniversary of the group Die Fantastischen Vier.
 It is a compilation album with varied artists covering songs of the hip hop group from Stuttgart.
 Nuhr recorded the song "Buenos Dias Messias" in his office room.
-In this song he played all the instruments himself and recorded it with his equipment, which he uses for radio reports otherwise.
+In this song he played all the instruments himself and recorded it with his equipment, which he uses for radio shows otherwise.
 In addition to that, the album includes a conversation between Nuhr and the initiator of the album project Andreas "Bär" Läsker.